Fallin' in Love (Hamilton, Joe Frank & Reynolds song): Chart performance

-"Fallin' in Love" was a major hit on the charts on several continents, although it didn't reach the same level of success as "Sweet Dreams" and "Be My Lover".
-In Europe, it entered the top 10 in Finland and Hungary, peaking at number four in both.
-Additionally, it was a top-20 hit in Austria (13), Belgium (15), Germany (13), Iceland (20), the Netherlands (14), Sweden (19) and Switzerland (13), as well as on the Eurochart Hot 100, where it peaked at number 20 in its eighth week on the chart, in September 1995.
+"Fallin' in Love" entered the top 10 in Finland and Hungary, peaking at number four in both countries.
+Additionally, it was a top-20 hit in Austria, Flanders, Germany, Iceland, the Netherlands, Sweden, and Switzerland, as well as on the Eurochart Hot 100, where it peaked at number 20 during its eighth week on the chart, in September 1995.
+Additionally, "Fallin' in Love" entered the top 30 in France and on the Irish Singles Chart.
+In the United Kingdom, it peaked at number 43 during its first week on the UK Singles Chart, on September 24, 1995, and was their last single to chart there.
+Outside Europe, the song peaked at number four on the Canadian RPM Dance chart and number 39 on the RPM 100 Hit Tracks chart, as well as number 33 and 39 in New Zealand and Australia, respectively.

-Additionally, "Fallin' in Love" entered the top 30 in France (24) and on the Irish Singles Chart (27), and the top 50 in Scotland (41) and the United Kingdom.
-In the latter, it peaked at number 43 in its first week at the UK Singles Chart, on September 24, 1995.
-It was also the last single by the band to chart in the UK.
-Outside Europe, it peaked at number four on the RPM Dance/Urban chart and number 39 on the RPM Top Singles chart in Canada, and number three on the Billboard Hot Dance Club Play in the United States.
-In Oceania, "Fallin in Love" reached numbers 33 and 39 in New Zealand and Australia, respectively.
+In the United States, the single was released three times.
+First led by the original R&B mix, it peaked at number 11 on the Bubbling Under Hot 100 in July 1995.
+After the Hot 100 success of "Be My Lover" and "Sweet Dreams", it was then given a new set of club remixes in September 1996.
+However, as it was not accompanied by a commercial single, this time it was ineligible for the Hot 100.
+It did however peak at number 18 on Top 40/Mainstream chart.
+A second set of remixes were released a few months later, and the single once again entered the Bubbling Under chart, peaking at number 114 in March 1997.

 Music video

 A music video was filmed and produced by DoRo Film GmbH on 13th April 1995 to promote the single for the upcoming summer.
 It was filmed at the Biltmore Hotel in Miami, featuring the duo performing both inside and outside of a villa.
 In between, there is a storyline of a young couple falling in love and eventually getting married.
-The video was later made available by VEVO on La Bouche's official YouTube channel in 2015.
+"Fallin' in Love" was A-listed on German music television channel VIVA in August 1995.
+The following month, the video was A-listed on Dutch TMF and received active rotation on MTV Europe.